Runcorn will benefit from the high speed rail network.

 HS2 is integral to local plans to drive growth

-HS2 will help create jobs and secure investment years before it arrives.
+HS2 will also help create jobs and secure investment years before it arrives.
 The Linking Liverpool campaign’s ambitions include creating 20,000 new jobs, building 10,000 new homes and boosting the city region’s economy by £15 billion through improved connectivity.
-We’re working with Liverpool City Region, Liverpool City Council, Halton Borough Council and Warrington Borough Council to ensure the region achieves the full potential of HS2.
+HS2 Ltd – the company building the new high-speed network – is working with Liverpool City Region, Liverpool City Council, Halton Borough Council and Warrington Borough Council to ensure the region achieves the full potential of HS2.

 91 North West businesses have already delivered work on HS2